ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

-work on personal projects like this, and without a second implementation of Mellifera to verify that core language and standard library additions are indeed implementation agnostic, it is difficult to make headway at a reasonable pace with a high degree confidence.
+work on personal projects like this, and without a second implementation of Mellifera to verify that core language and standard library additions are indeed implementation agnostic, it is difficult to make headway at a reasonable pace with a high degree of confidence.

 ## A Poor Cross-Platform Deployment And Embedding Story